English Idioms starting with "C"

 icing on the cake: an extra good thing in addition to something else.

-- He was so excited to get accepted into an Ivy League school that getting a scholarship was just icing on the cake.
+• Example: He would have paid full tuition to go to an Ivy League school—so getting a scholarship was just icing on the cake.

 CALL